The Show is Over, NOW WHAT!

-Anyone who is committed to showing well can end up sabotaging their confidence by being too harsh about their dog’s and their own performances.
-Take a serious look at things that worked well and things that need improvement.
+Anyone who is committed to showing well can end up sabotaging their confidence by being too harsh about their dog’s and their performances.
+So take a serious look at things that worked well and things that need improvement.

 When assessing your performance, do you: